Home

 What a relief to know that He takes this amazing task seriously!

-Both the job of making us fit and the employing of these God-breathed abilities, are His responsibility, according to Eph 2:10. ( Of course, we must be willing participants with Him!)
+Both the job of making us fit, as well as the employing of these God-breathed abilities, are His responsibility, according to Eph 2:10.
+Of course, we must be willing participants with Him!

 The present tense is used in the first part of the verse – “We ARE God’s workmanship….”
 However, the phrase ‘that we should walk in them’ implies a progression – as we make our way in this life.

 Rejoice with me and trust that God prepares you for very specific opportunities!
 It is His responsibility to present them to you.
-His labor involves transforming you, as you grow in Christ.
-You must stay alert and make full use of each opportunity.
+His labor involves transforming us as we grow in Christ.
+Our job is to simply stay alert and make full use of each opportunity.

 So how can the lack of purity upset this equation?